Schur Q-Polynomials and Kontsevich-Witten Tau Function: Proof of Corollary

 The two middle terms on the right hand side of this equation adds up to $\frac{1}{2} Q_{(\mu, r)}$.
 The $0$ parts appeared in partitions in all other terms in the above equation can be simply removed.
 The result is exactly the same as equation \eqref{eqn:multi pr} applied to $\mu$ which holds by induction hypothesis.

-We can prove equation \eqref{eqn:dQ} holds for all partitions in a similar way.
-Namely we first show that both sides of equation \eqref{eqn:dQ} just change by a sign if we switch two adjacent parts of $\la$ which are not both equal to $0$, then finish the proof by induction on the number of zero parts of $\la$.
-We omit the detail here since it is quite messy.
-Instead, from the proof of equation \eqref{eqn:dQ} outlined in \cite{Mac} page 265-266, we can see that this equation holds for a larger system of functions $Q_{\la}$ which are defined for all $\la \in \mathbb{Z}^l$.
+From the proof of equation \eqref{eqn:dQ} outlined in \cite{Mac} page 265-266, we can see that this equation holds for a larger system of functions $Q_{\la}$ which are defined for all $\la \in \mathbb{Z}^l$.
 In particular, it must hold when $\la$ is a partition.
 This completes the proof of Corollary \ref{cor:pr-nota}. $\Box$